adshares/adshares-docs/protocol2/definitions/index.rst

 Ad Select Module
 ^^^^^^^^^^^^^^^^
-A module integrated with an instance of :ref:`Supply-Side Platform <protocol-definitions-ssp>`, or operating as an external service for :ref:`Supply-Side Platform <protocol-definitions-ssp>`, containing business logic whose role is to select :ref:`Creatives <protocol-definitions-creative>` according to the :ref:`Publisher <protocol-definitions-publisher>`'s policy, while maximizing the :ref:`Publisher <protocol-definitions-publisher>`'s income.
+A module integrated with an instance of :ref:`Supply-Side Platform <protocol-definitions-ssp>`, or operating as an external service for :ref:`Supply-Side Platform <protocol-definitions-ssp>`, containing business logic whose role is to select :ref:`Creatives <protocol-definitions-creative>` according to the :ref:`Publisher <protocol-definitions-publisher>`'s policy, while optimizing the :ref:`Publisher <protocol-definitions-publisher>`'s income.

 .. note::
     :ref:`Supply-Side Platform <protocol-definitions-ssp>` and :ref:`Supply-Side Agent <protocol-definitions-ssa>` are free to communicate in any way they choose,